Forever Is Over: Critical reception

-The song received positive reviews from music critics:

 Nick Levine from Digital Spy said "'Forever Is Over' finds them shifting away from glossy electropop and taking a few stiletto steps into pop rock territory," and further describing the song as having a "Big, beltalong chorus that hits its target, and that Una Healy shines on the guitary middle 8."
 The BBC Chart Blog elaborated on the single as being in the "Highest realms of the UK pop league up there with the Pixie Lotts and Girls Alouds of the world," further describing it as sounding "Slick" and "Big" with a "Mahoosive, dancealong, brilliant chorus."
 Musosguide reviewed "Forever Is Over" as a "Deliciously catchy tune that marks a welcome return to the electric guitar to a pop market that is saturated beyond recognition with electro-sounds."
 OK!
 Magazine labelled the song as "An infectious synth pop tune".
 Muumuse.com had the following to say: "Radio-friendly doesn't even begin to describe it - the chorus is simply massive."
 TheChemistryIsDead.com described "Forever Is Over" as "Rockier than their other stuff but it's very sleek and polished."
 WessexScene.co.uk reviewed the single as "A sophisticated more pop rock breakaway from the girls' previous pure pop style and has a more transatlantic feel to it" further saying that "It is vocally impressive."

 Entertainment-focus.com reviewed the lead single as "A slow-building pop stormer and that all five girls sharing vocals adds a harder edge to their normally polished pop sound."
 Whilst Yahoo!
 Music's view of track included it having "Sultry verses and a full throttle chorus which suggests a new, more sophisticated direction to put them on par with their rivals."

 Una Healy takes the first verse and the middle 8 in the song.
 The first bridge is shared by Rochelle Wiseman and Mollie King, while the chorus is sung by Vanessa White.
 The second verse is sung by Wiseman as the second bridge is sung by Frankie Sandford and White.
 White also closes the song.